orchest/orchest/README.md

 #### Requirements
 * Docker (tested on 19.03.9)

+If you do not yet have Docker installed, please visit https://docs.docker.com/get-docker/.

 #### Linux, macOS and Windows
 Simply follow the steps below to install Orchest.
 For Windows, please read the note at the bottom first.
 ```bash